 As I said, Canva has many tools, and the neon glow I used above is a default one.

 I used the same word twice and placed them on top of each other to emphasize the effect of a glow behind it.

 The long shadows are a little more labor-intensive.

-If you have a blog or want to start one, then I can imagine that you have less time available.
-The following steps will take more time, but because of the user-friendliness and easy learning curve of Canva, you will find that after two or three times, you will speed up automatically.
+If you have a blog or want to start one, you can imagine that you have less time available.
+The following steps will take more time, but because of the user-friendliness and easy learning curve of Canva, you will find that you will speed up automatically after two or three times.

 Create a new design (preferably a pin template) and select a suitable font from the list.

 I recommend not using the fancy ones, but keep them bold and beautiful.

 Align the text to the sides and center it.
 Make sure you have enough space left on the sides.

 We are going to create a textbox for every character of the word.